-Now accepting final applications for the 2019 Nonprofit General Counsel Program
+Nonprofit General Counsel Program

 Does your nonprofit organization need help spotting issues that require legal counsel?
 If so, you could be a great candidate for the General Counsel for Nonprofits Program offered through the Greater Richmond Bar Foundation’s Pro Bono Clearinghouse.

-We are now accepting final applications.
+Our General Counsel Class of 2019 is currently underway.
+The application process for 2020 will open in late summer/early fall.
 If your nonprofit is interested in applying, please contact our Director of Administration, Alison Roussy (email@example.com).
 Thank you!

 Nonprofit Eligibility Criteria